NO JAIL

 The client was alleged to have punches his girlfriend in the face.
 Peter leveraged evidence about the fight being more of a mutual altercation than what the State’s theory was to get a plea negotiation that avoids a conviction.
 The client is an avid hunter and was very grateful to reach a result where he would get to keep his firearm rights.

-NO JAIL (2024)
+NO JAIL

 1st Degree Criminal Sexual Conduct

 The client was facing a presumptive 12 years of prison.
 The only way the judge could deviate from the 12 years of prison was if the judge found extraordinary and compelling reasons to grant a downward departure from the presumptive sentence.
 Peter filed a lengthy motion for downward departure with citations to scholarly articles on recidivism rates for people in the low-risk category.
 Peter also leveraged the facts of extenuating circumstances in the case.
 The client confessed to the crime and was extremely remorseful over what he had done.
 He was 19 years old, black out drunk, and only had a hazy memory of the night.
 It had been 6 years since the offense, and he had not engaged in any criminal behavior since.
 This does not excuse the crime.
 But the question of what to do with a young man in this situation is different than what to do with a hardened criminal whose actions were intentional.
 The judge was initially planning to send the client to jail, but only after thorough advocacy from Peter, the judge granted the downward departure.
-The judge commented on the record, “It almost makes me sick to do this (grant the departure),” because of the seriousness of the crime.
-But the judge followed the compelling arguments of Peter in allowing the defendant to return to be the breadwinner for his family instead of going to prison for 12 years.
+The client is now in treatment to make sure this never happens again.
+The judge followed the compelling arguments of Peter in allowing the defendant to be rehabilitated through treatment and return to be the breadwinner for his family instead of going to prison for 12 years.

-NO JAIL (2024)
+NO JAIL

 3rd degree criminal sexual conduct